gaballison/media-during-covid/README.md

 - [x] Read data from an external file, such as text, JSON, CSV, etc and use that data in your application
 - [x] Create and call at least 3 functions, at least one of which must return a value that is used
 - [x] Visualize data in a graph, chart, or other visual representation of data

+I have also made at least **5** commits to this repo as per the above requirements :sweat_smile:

 ## Future Plans